 Income Tested Fee – The Department of Human Services decides if a person needs to pay an income-tested care fee based on an assessment of their financial situation.
 If an individual has to pay this fee it is for contribution to the cost of care services.

 Self Managed Package – Self-managing means that an individual is in control of their service providers and scheduling.
 The main advantages over full care management are less fees and more care as well as complete control over the Home Care Package.

-Approved Provider Fees – Providers charge a portion of your Home Care Package to manage the package for you generally called the Case Management and Administration fees.
+Approved Provider Fees – Providers charge a portion of your Home Care Package to manage the package for you they are called Care and Package management fees.

 Home Care Package Agreement – This is an agreement between the Provider and the consumer prior to the start of that is required prior to the start of services.

 Home Care Package Monthly Statement – Your Provider will give you a monthly statement which details funds received during the month such as Home Care Package subsidy and any contributions from yourself, how those funds have been spent and the balance of any unspent funds.

 Individualised Budget – An individual budget is required for a Home Care Package and reflects the needs as identified in the Care Plan.